deeplearning4j/deeplearning4j-docs/docs/_latest/deeplearning4j-nn-recurrent.md

 ### LastTimeStep
 <span style="float:right;"> [[source]](https://github.com/deeplearning4j/deeplearning4j/tree/master/deeplearning4j/deeplearning4j-nn/src/main/java/org/deeplearning4j/nn/conf/layers/recurrent/LastTimeStep.java) </span>

-LastTimeStep is a "wrapper" layer: it wraps any RNN layer, and extracts out the last time step during forward pass, and returns it as a row vector (per example).
+LastTimeStep is a "wrapper" layer: it wraps any RNN (or CNN1D) layer, and extracts out the last time step during forward pass, and returns it as a row vector (per example).
 That is, for 3d (time series) input (with shape [minibatch, layerSize, timeSeriesLength]), we take the last time step and return it as a 2d array with shape [minibatch, layerSize].<br>
 Note that the last time step operation takes into account any mask arrays, if present: thus, variable length time